I'm Just a Singer (In a Rock and Roll Band)

-The song was the last of the band's singles to feature the Chamberlin, which had recently replaced the Mellotron.
-The Chamberlin would later be replaced by a more modern keyboard synthesizer.
+The song was the last of the band's singles to feature the Mellotron.
 A promotional music-video was filmed for "I'm Just a Singer (In a Rock and Roll Band)".
 This video showed the band's flautist Ray Thomas playing a baritone saxophone; however, according to keyboardist Mike Pinder, the saxophone was used just for effect in the video and the saxophone sound was produced by the Chamberlin.
 The basic tracks for the song were recorded in Pinder's garage, producing a raw sound.

 The song remained in the Moody Blues' live concerts throughout their career.
 Live performances of the song during the band's final years featured a live saxophone played by keyboardist Julie Ragins, along with Norda Mullen on flute.

-"For My Lady"

-The B-side of the single was "For My Lady", which was composed by Ray Thomas.
-Classic Rock History critic Brian Kachejian rated "For My Lady" as the Moody Blues' 7th greatest song, saying that "The song’s bouncy flute opening had a very Irish ethnic storybook sound that took me someplace out to sea."